 The severity and symptoms of a knee ligament sprain depend on the degree of stretching or tearing of the knee

 ligament.
-An audible snap or tearing sound at the time of ligament injury might be patient’s complaint.
+An audible snap or tearing sound at the time of ligament injury might be the patient’s complaint.

-In grade III sprain, there is complete tear of the ligament.
+- In grade III sprain, there is a complete tear of the ligament.
 Swelling and under skin bleed can be seen at times.
 As a result, the joint is unstable and unable to bear weight.
 Often there is no pain following a grade 3 tear (but pain can be due to injuries to other structures) as all of the pain fibers are torn at the time of injury.
 With these more severe tears, other structures are at risk of injury including the meniscus and/or ACL.

-On examination, the physiotherapist looks for signs of ligament injury and instability, tenderness over the ligament site, possible swelling and pain with stress tests.
+On examination, the physiotherapist looks for signs of ligament injury and instability, tenderness over the ligament site, possible swelling, and pain with stress tests.

 Stress test (for LCL injury)